neomatrix369/awesome-ai-ml-dl/examples/tribuo/deployments/oci/README.md

 export TF_VAR_private_key_path=[PATH_TO_YOUR_ACCOUNT_PRIVATE_KEY eg: ~/.oci/key.pem]
 export TF_VAR_region=[REGION NAME eg: uk-london-1]

-## ssh keys that will be used for remote access authenication
+### ssh keys that will be used for remote access authenication
 export TF_VAR_ssh_public_key="$(cat [PATH_TO_SSH_PUBLIC_KEY])"

+## We won't be assigning the private_key contents into an environment variable but pass it as an argument via the CLI
+echo 'Pass -var "ssh_private_key=$(cat [PATH_TO_YOUR_SSH_PRIVATE_KEY])" when running the "terraform apply" or "terraform destory" commands'
 ```
 Note the `TF_VAR` prefix, as it is a terraform convention for input variables.